 Antibiotics are an effective weapon against bacterial disease.
 But because they’re used widely in both animals and humans, some bacteria have evolved into deadly, drug-resistant super-strains.
-About 2 million people in the U.S. are infected with antibiotic-resistant bacteria every year, according to the Centers for Disease Control and Prevention.
+About two million people in the United States are infected with antibiotic-resistant bacteria every year, according to the U.S. Centers for Disease Control and Prevention.

-A recently enacted federal rule significantly restricts the use of antibiotics in animal agriculture.
+A 2017 federal rule significantly restricted the use of antibiotics in animal agriculture.
 The rule is the latest and toughest in a series of FDA regulations promoting “judicious use” of antibiotics under the 1996 Animal Drug Availability Act.
-“This new rule fundamentally changes the way feed-grade antibiotics are labeled and used in livestock operations,” says Sergio Arispe, an Extension livestock expert based in Malheur County.

-The new publication talks about the drug restrictions in detail and helps livestock operators understand and comply with the record-keeping rules.
-Most important, Arispe says, it guides them in forming an effective, ongoing therapeutic relationship with a veterinarian.
+The publicationdetails the drug restrictions and helps livestock operators understand and comply with the record-keeping rules.
+Most important, Arispe said, it guides them in forming an effective, ongoing therapeutic relationship with a veterinarian.

-“That’s the biggest change of this rule: it spells out what a working veterinarian-client-patient relationship looks like,” Arispe says.
+“That’s the biggest change of this rule: it spells out what a working veterinarian-client-patient relationship looks like,” Arispe said.
 “This is something we’ve always encouraged on our livestock producers – the importance of building a relationship with your veterinarian, so he or she is truly part of your management team.”

-In 2017, cattle and calves represented , which generated .
+In 2019, cattle and calves represented , generating .